• Skip to primary navigation

 An Inauspicious Start

-Although the Betfair Hurdle is indelibly linked with Newbury, the first edition back in 1963 actually took place at Aintree.
+Although the William Hill Hurdle is indelibly linked with Newbury, the first edition back in 1963 actually took place at Aintree.
 The first winner of the race, Rosyth, became embroiled in some real controversy after he successfully defended his title in 1964 when the race moved to Newbury.
 The racing authorities were suspicious that a horse could win twice and yet be unplaced four times in between.
 Jockey, Josh Gifford, was suspended and trainer, Ryan Price, warned off.

 The pair would, however, combine for two more wins in 1966 and 1967, the latter race won by Hill House who failed a drugs test but was subsequently shown to be able to produce cortisol naturally.
 It wasn’t until 2013, one year after the race became known as the Betfair Hurdle, that Nicky Henderson became the first trainer to surpass Ryan Price’s four wins as My Tent Or Yours won with Tony McCoy on board.
+Henderson has since added two more wins in this race to extend his lead as the top trainer.

-Betfair Hurdle Title Changes: 1963 – 2022
+William Hill Hurdle Title Changes: 1963 – 2025

 Race Name Sponsor Year From Year To

-Betfair Hurdle Betfair Bookmakers 2012 Present
+Betfair Hurdle Betfair Bookmakers 2012 2024

 Totesport Trophy Tote Bookmakers 2005 2011